thomasfaingnaert/dotfiles/README.md

 # Dotfiles
 ## Installation
 ### Windows
+1. Install NeoVim and make sure it is in your PATH
-1. Clone the repository:
+2. Clone the repository:
 ```sh
 git clone https://github.com/thomasfaingnaert/dotfiles ~/dotfiles
 ```
-2. Run Powershell as Administrator
+3. Run Powershell as Administrator
-3. Navigate to the directory where you cloned the repository and run the script `config_win.ps1`:
+4. Navigate to the directory where you cloned the repository and run the script `config_win.ps1`:
 ```powershell
 cd ~/dotfiles ; powershell -ExecutionPolicy ByPass -File .\config_win.ps1
 ```